-Apple made quite a splash last September when they announced any eligible movie purchased on iTunes in HD would automatically be available in 4k.
+Apple made quite a splash in September 2017 when they announced any eligible movie purchased on iTunes in HD would automatically be available in 4k.
 This is because most Digital 4k movies were selling for $29.99 from services like Google Play and Vudu, and popular movies on iTunes generally sell for $19.99, That’s a $10 difference in price, and soon Apple competitors were forced to drop their prices.
 That’s good news for all of us.
 But if you’re new to watching movies in 4k with or without HDR, here’s what you need to know.

 A Quick Overview